emmanguyen0602/Stock-Price-Data-Engineering/README.md

 ## Introduction

 In this first project, I will create make an ETL process to get information and analyze prices of stocks.
 The ETL pipeline will insert new batches of data once a day.
 I’ll create the first ETL pipeline using Airflow to populate Google Cloud Storage and BigQuery with the first large batch of VNDIRECT prices.
-The second ETL pipeline will be scheduled to run once a day and insert new rates into BigQuery.
+The second ETL pipeline will be scheduled to run once a day and insert new price into BigQuery.

 And the data will be connected with Google Data Studio (Looker Studio) for furthur analysis.